Glass & Pendant Tray Necklace Kit - 1 Inch Circle

 We offer the clearest and most beautiful glass in this kit.
 We also offer the key product to making beautiful photo jewelry in a bottle of Glamour Seal.
 No other glaze is going to give you professional results with both inkjet and laser prints.
 Additionally, Glamour Seal will never cause your pendant settings to turn blue and green colors.

 Make 25 Glass Pendants with Pendant Tray Kit.
-Everything you need to make Glass Pendants is in this kit: the Glamour FX Glass, the pendant trays, Glamour Seal, and the ball chains.
+Everything you need to make Glass Pendants is in this kit: the glass, the pendant trays, Glamour Seal, and the 24" color matching chains.
 All you need to add are the images.

 Make the task of creating photo jewelry even simpler by adding Glamour Stickies to your order.
 These innovative adhesive shapes take the wait out of making photo jewelry.